I am a love bug.

 She loved me too much.

-- I saw the line between giggling and cooing with a cute baby and pressing your lips to their chubby cheeks, nose, ears, legs, toes, and every-other-soft-and-pudgy-flesh-toned-limb.
+- I saw the line between giggling and cooing with a cute baby and pressing your lips to her chubby cheeks, nose, ears, legs, toes, and every-other-soft-and-pudgy-limb.

 - I crossed said line.

 So you’ll have to understand that when Daniel’s sister, Rachel, comes to visit us in Seattle for the week, as she is now, I retain the rights to sweet talk her and tell her she’s wonderful and beautiful and that I love her.
 At least 72 times a day.
 And Daniel, shy guy that he is, must refrain from leaving me.

 Rachel should expect that in the forthcoming five days, I will:

 - Ask her if she’s hungry no less than 4 times (per hour).